lennartvg/Ethereum_atomic_swapping/singleswap_contracts/README.md

 **Etherscan swap contract addresses (including verified source code):**

 There was an inconsistency between the contracts on the Rinkeby and the Ropsten blockchain.
 Those on the Rinkeby blockchain did not selfdestruct(), the ones on the Ropsten blockchain did.
-Therefore, the Ropsten contract do not have verified source code visible.
+Therefore, the Ropsten contracts do not have verified source code visible.

 * 1_onchain_token_swap.sol: https://rinkeby.etherscan.io/address/0x97ad5fabd976ec4ef7116bad90bae71e3572dcee
 * 2_onchain_cointoken_swap.sol: https://rinkeby.etherscan.io/address/0x7ee6506f301275fafe19f979f24d9923ed6581d3